varkush123/Marsgenix/README.md

 # Marsgenix

-Assignment Project for Different  User Services.
+Assessment Project for Different  User Services.

 A simple role based service management web application with customer, helper, and admin dashboards.

 Tech Stack Used:

 HTML

 CSS(Tailwind)

 JavaScript

 Still  alot to Learn for the completion of the Project.